Oktopost/sea-route/docs/Parameters/Enum.md

 # Integer Parameter

-The url parameter must be match one of the values in a predefined set.
+The URL parameter must be match one of the values in a predefined set.

 **Definition**